-I’ve been a taxi driver for 6 years after switching from bricklaying – I’ve never looked back!
+I’ve been a taxi driver since Nov 2011 after switching from bricklaying – I’ve never looked back!

 The view from my office window ain’t bad at all – I feel privileged to spend my days driving around London and seeing the city.
 I meet people from all walks of life and get to share the best sights with them.